Plantation Shutter Custom Colors

 Custom Paint Colors ($110 One Time Per Color)

 Specify the current paint color code and name from any one of the following manufacturers:

 We then mix the paint to match a specified color.
 We do not match dark paint colors.

-Stain finishes outside of our 9 standard colors can be achieved by sending a 3" x 3" sample to the address below.
+Stain finishes outside of our 9 standard colors can be achieved by supplying a physical sample.
+Send a flat 3" x 3" stained light-grained wood sample to the address below.
+Stain samples with heavy grain (oak, walnut, etc.) are very difficult to match and will not be accepted.
 We will then match the color and send you a sample for your approval before finishing.
-Stain samples with heavy grain (oak, walnut, etc.) are often very difficult to match.
-If possible, provide sample on a light grain wood.

 Additional time may be required for production of difficult custom colors.

 Send color samples to:

 A shutter unit that only covers the lower portion of a window.

 A shutter unit that is made specifically for an individual window opening.

 A horizontal bar that creates top and bottom louver sections, allowing the sections to rotate independently.